-Arbeitsfrau mit dem OhrringArtist(s)Käthe KollwitzArtist NationalityGerman (culture or style)Object Creation Date1910Medium & Supportetching on paperDimensions
+Arbeitsfrau mit dem OhrringArtist(s)Käthe KollwitzArtist NationalityGerman (culture, style, period)Object Creation Date1910Medium & Supportetching on paperDimensions

 23 1/8 in x 17 11/16 in (58.74 cm x 44.93 cm)Credit LineGift of the Marvin Felheim CollectionSubject matter

 Kollwitz was well-known as a printmaker and often used the medium in the service of social commentary.
 Since they are easily reproducible, she understood their value as a way to reach a large number of people.
 Her subjects were often the working class patients of her doctor husband, Karl Kollwitz.
 This portrait is likely a nod to the iconic Johannes Vermeer's "Girl with a Pearl Earring" (ca. 1665, Mauritshuis) that was moved to The Hague at the beginning of the century.
 Physical Description

 This etching is a portrait of a woman; just her face is visible.
 The background is almost solidly black, and the darkness encrouches on the portrait.
 The woman looks off the left of the page, and a small earring is visible on her right ear.
 The print is signed in pencil (l.r.)
 "Kathe Kollwitz".Primary Object ClassificationPrintCollection AreaModern and ContemporaryRights